Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Cauliflower

-Yes, you can give the stems, leaves, and white parts of cauliflower raw or cooked.
-Some chickens like them, some do not.
+Yes, you can give cauliflower stems, leaves, and white parts raw or cooked.
+Some chickens like them; some do not.
 But it’s a healthy diet for your chicken coops.

 Pears